Are you sabotaging yourself without even knowing it? Here’s how to find out—and start getting results.

 Another issue is that some people think they ought to be “skinny,” but being too thin—especially as you get older—is also potentially dangerous.
 While you may very well have pounds of fat to lose, in some cases it’s better to keep the scale steady or even put on a little weight if it means adding lean muscle mass with strength training, Dobrosielski says.
 Strong, not skeletal, should be your goal.

-And if you’re managing diabetes, heart disease, chronic obstructive pulmonary disease, or other chronic condition, talk to your doctor about your healthiest weight.
+If you’re managing diabetes, heart disease, or another chronic condition, talk to your doctor about your healthiest weight.
 A healthy weight can reduce symptoms and lower your risk of health complications.

 Weight Loss Mistake #7: You Rely on “Health Foods” and Your Own Willpower